joaolessab/new-years-goals--react-native/README.md

 - No!
 You need to create a separated style object;
 - There's not inheritance as well;

+### Scrolling on Native Apps

+- If you want to scroll views in React Native, you have to explictly tell it;
+- You can use the component `<ScrollView>`;
+- Keep in mind that if you want to setup a height limitation, you have to setup a parent `<View>` for it;
+- Keep in mind that this component has different effects for each mobile system;
+- But, we have a downside here: `<ScrollView>` is great if you want to add scroll around some content;

 ## References

 - [React Native | Official Docs](https://reactnative.dev/);